Title: Upstate Man

 Everything the power of the world does is in a circle.
 The sky is round, and I have heard that the earth is round like a ball, and so are all the stars.
 The wind, with its great power, whirls.
 Birds make their nests in circles, for theirs is the same religion as ours.
 The sun comes forth and goes down again in a circle.
 The moon does the same, and both are round.
 Even the seasons form a great circle in their changing, and always come back again to where they were.
 The life of man is a circle from childhood to childhood, and so it is in everything where power moves.

 — Black Elk

 I’ve seen the Northern Lights twice in my life, but Upstate Man sees it almost every night.
-In this inverted creation myth, he creates the Northern Lights as he goes off on a hunt, shuffling through the sky in his snowshoes.
+In this inverted creation myth, he creates the Northern Lights as he goes off on a hunt, shuffling through the sky field in his snowshoes.

 Sometimes simple resonance isn’t enough in art and you need a bigger club.
 But it’s all relative, but if you want to learn more about relativity, don’t listen to me.
 Talk to a relative.
 They haven’t heard from you in months anyhow.